githubhelp/otherwip/_includes/step/sd2hdd.md

     sudo nano /media/hdd/etc/fstab

 This last line opens the hdd's fstab for editing, change the default root location from " **/dev/mmcblk0p2** " to " **/dev/sda2** " then save and exit using `ctrl-X` -> `Y` -> `enter`,

+Next edit the cmdline.txt to point to the HDD at boot time and then reboot.

+    sudo sh -c 'echo "dwc_otg.lpm_enable=0 console=tty1 root=/dev/sda2 rootfstype=ext4 elevator=deadline rootwait" > /boot/cmdline.txt'

+    sudo shutdown -r now

+The Pi should now boot up to the HDD, now is a good time to perform an update and upgrade the Raspbian image.

+    sudo apt-get update
+    sudo apt-get upgrade -y

+The Pi and it's harddrive are now fully usable, although the downloaded Raspbian image's root partition is quite small and therefore the resulting partition on the HDD will possibly require re-sizing.

+    ADD LINK ?